Cyber, cyber everywhere

 A stakeholder challenge: Getting people to step up

 Since cyber is everywhere, cyber awareness needs to be embedded everywhere.
 That means that cyber must be part of everyone’s job in a very literal sense.
 Converging cyber environments blur the lines of responsibility among stakeholders.
-No longer does the onus of cyber fall squarely on the CISO; rather, it is—or should be—a cross-functional endeavour.
+No longer does the onus of cyber fall squarely on the CISO; rather, it is—or should be—a cross-functional endeavor.

 Figure 1 lists some steps that executives in various functions can consider to help achieve cyber awareness and action across the product life cycle.